EENI Global Business School

 4. Henkel

-The objectives of the subject “International Trade and Business in” the Federal Republic of Germany” are the following:
+The objectives of the subject “International Trade, Logistics and Business in the Federal Republic of Germany” are the following:

-1. To analyze the strengths of the German Economy and Global Trade
+1. To analyze the strengths of the German Economy, Logistics and Global Trade

-2. To know the trade opportunities in the German Market
+2. To identify business opportunities in the German Market

-3. To analyze the trade relations of Germany with the country of the student
+3. To analyze the trade relations of Germany with the student's country

 4. To know the German Free trade agreements as a member of the EU